kujosHeist/android-treasure-hunt/README.md

 2. Pciture answer clues where users have to take a picture of the correct area/object
 3. Location based clue where users have to "check-in" at the right location

+**Prerequisites**: Recent version of Android Studio, Phone running android 4.0 or later

+## To run:

+* download zip and unpack to folder
+* Open project in Android Studio
+* Turn on USB debugging in android setting, and connect to computer via usb
+* Click run button in android studio and select phone from list of devices